 Do you offer emergency house calls?

-If your pet is having an emergency (e.g. not eating, lethargy, vomiting/diarrhea, labored breathing, seizure, trauma, bleeding, toxin or foreign body ingestion, weakness, collapse, unable to walk/stand, or anything else that you perceive to be an emergency), please call and go to your closest animal emergency hospital as soon as possible.
-If you can’t transport your pet there then search online for a pet ambulance.
+If your pet is having an emergency (e.g. labored breathing, seizure, trauma, toxin/foreign body ingestion, or anything else that you perceive to be an emergency), call and go to your closest animal emergency hospital as soon as possible.
+If you can’t transport your pet, search online for a pet ambulance.

 Is there a cancellation fee?